Jsshang/clangir/docs/index.md

 here](https://llvm.org/docs/GettingStarted.html#local-llvm-configuration) for
 general instruction on how to build LLVM.

-For example, building CIR+Clang on macOS could look like:
+For example, building and installing CIR enabled clang on macOS could look like:

 ```
 CLANG=`xcrun -f clang`